Prathameshkamble195350/Cybersecurity-2-month-Internship-Program-2025/Cybersecurity-Internship-Program-2025/Week-1_MITRE-TTP-Mapping/Assignment/Homoglyph detector/README.md

 ## 📦 Requirements

 - Python 3
-- No external libraries required
+- unicodedata and difflib libraries

 ### 📲 Install in Termux:
 ```bash